bobia9991/Variant-Detection-Introduction-GATK/README.md

 ### Aligning of Reads

 Using BWA aligner we are going to align the reads to the reference fasta file.
+As explained in freebayes tutorial, BWA is generally slower than Bowtie2 with similar sensitivity and both tools can perform gapped alignment for the identification of indels and can effectively map paired-end reads.
+However, BWA is a bit more accurate and provides information on which alignments are trustworthy.
+Small numbers of bad alignments can result in many false variant calls, so accuracy is paramount, and is the basis for choosing BWA.

 Since we have paired-end reads command will look like:
 <pre>